 16. Keftethes (Meatballs)

 Give this juicy and crispy Greek meatball a try and bring a delicious twist to your plate.
-Keftethes is mainly a Greek appetizer served with creamy sauce and pita breads.
+Keftethes is mainly a Greek appetizer dish served with creamy sauce and pita bread.
 However, this item can also be eaten as a full meal with basmati rice and Greek feta salad.

 . . .